BillotP/42sh/README.md

 # README #

-Hello world this is the official working repo for the 42 sh project. this is a "simple git " repo but woth cool interface
+Hello world this is the official working repo for the 42 sh project (working repo the official one will be filled when we got a working master here).

+Bitbucket is just a  "simple git " repo but with cool interface

+NOTE : j'ai avancé sur un parser de conf vous pouvez le tester avec un "make parser" et ./parser ressources/conf.42shrc Paul
 ### What is this repository for? ###

 * Quick summary